LauraWartschinski/overflow_with_joy/README.md

 ## Hackme 3 ##

 This program is a little game that has an element of chance.
 If two random three-digit numbers are the same, the user will hit the jackpot and get a lot of money.
 However, the program uses a function pointer to jump to the part in the code where the game is executed.
 And the length of the username, which is stored in a buffer on the stack, is not checked at all.
+The function pointer can overwritten just as any other variable.
 This can be used to the players advantage, making the game give out a jackpot and not even crashing in the process of doing so!

 ![exploit3 explanation](https://github.com/LauraWartschinski/overflow_with_joy/blob/master/img/exploit3explained.png)